12 Best Water Parks in Europe for Thrill Seeking Adults

 Address: Greece, Irakleides 853 02, Greece

-If you’re trying to find something quieter, take pleasure in the relaxing Lazy River or unwind and also soak up the rays in the Jacuzzi.
+If you’re trying to find something quieter, enjoy the relaxing Lazy River or unwind and soak up the Jacuzzi’s rays.
 If you’re hungry, grab food or drink at one of the cafés.

 Lido Theme park is also terrific for kids, as it includes an Interactive Children’s Area, which has slides, a rotating water pail, six water handguns, and waterfalls.